klensy/wt-tools/README.md

 ## War Thunder resource extraction tools

-Python scripts, that help you extract various resorces from game: pictures, settings.
+Python scripts, that help you extract various resources from game: pictures, settings.

 ## Installation
 Just download and run with python 2.7.